-Are the kids already preparing for Halloween, with visions of candy, costumes, and pumpkins dancing in their heads?
-Well, kick off the season in New Jersey with one of the many wonderful pumpkin-themed events coming up, everything from elaborate pumpkin exhibits to carving competitions to good old-fashioned pumpkin picking and decorating.
+Are your kids already preparing for Halloween, with visions of candy, costumes, and pumpkins dancing in their heads?
+Kick off the festive fall season at one of the many wonderful pumpkin-themed events happening around NJ, from elaborate pumpkin exhibits and carving competitions to good old-fashioned pumpkin picking and decorating fun.

 Read on for our top picks, plus a bonus event that’s worth a drive across the state line.
-You can find even more even seasonal events in the Mommy Poppins Fall Fun Guide for NJ Families and the Halloween Guide.
+You can find even more even seasonal events in our Fall Fun Guide.

 The Giant Pumpkin Carve – Woodstown